 “You got it,” Kyle replied.

-I got a big glass of limeade and sat down and began eating my lunch.
+I got a big glass of limeade, returned to the table, sat down, and began eating my lunch.

 “Good burgers, aren’t they.”
 Kyle commented.